Starexify/BadHUD/README.md

 - In Chart Editor after you start and then close the song and then start again it stops working.
 (Basically there's no fix for that)
 - The health icons bop is kynda buggy
+- The combo starts at 0 instead of 1

 ## 📜 License